OlofSjogren/GoAyo/README.md

 Editor preferences are available in the editor config for easy use in common text editors.
 Read more and download plugins at https://editorconfig.org/.

+#### Create a pullrequest:

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your own Fork (`i.e via github`)
+3. Clone it down to your computer.
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit your Changes to your upstream fork repository.
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Push to the Fork.
-5. Open a Pull Request
+6. Open a Pull Request and ask to have your fork merged.

+Note: Pullrequests are alot more likely to be accepted if they close or link to an issue.

+#### Create an issue
+Go to the issues tab here on github, press new issue and tell us what's on your mind!
+Please don't forget to tag it.
+If you're unsure of which tag to use, leave it empty and we'll slap one on there.

 <!-- LICENSE -->